 If you’re exposed to germs or pathogens, such as interacting with someone who is sick

-Custodial managers should offer both soaps and sanitizers in their facilities – they can serve as an awesome backup to remove germs in the absence of water
+Custodial managers should offer both soaps and sanitizers in their facilities – they can serve as a great backup to remove germs in the absence of water